maevelehi/1800_202530_BBY09/README.md

 #### a.
 Add a Flashcard:

-- Method A: Add Manually
+- 1st option: Add Manually
   Enter the question and answer.
   Select a topic and chapter.
   Click "Save".
   The new card will appear immediately on the Home Page.

-- Method B: Add by CSV (Batch Import)
+- 2nd option: Add by CSV (Batch Import)
   Click "Add by CSV"
   Upload a CSV file containing question, answer, topic, and chapter.
   The system will quickly generate multiple cards at once.